-The Press Cabinet is a full-service advertising agency providing clients with innovative and award-winning campaigns for 15 years.
+The Press Cabinet is a full-service advertising agency providing clients with innovative and award-winning campaigns for over 15 years.
 We remain one of the most respected boutique agencies in Los Angeles, with a proven track record of creating successful global branding that sets our clients apart from the competition.
 In addition to powerful and ‘out-of-the-box’ creative, our team takes great pride in thoroughly researching media and developing strategic advertising schedules tailored to each client.
 Because of the quantity of business and long-term relationships we have developed, we offer tremendous negotiating power, strong positioning and endless opportunities for partnerships and promotions.
 Many of our clients have campaigns that run globally, and we have partnerships with affiliate agencies worldwide.
 Agency founder Price Arana states, “Many of our campaigns have been widely imitated, as they have been extremely successful in creating powerful, global brand identities.
 The foundation for any company must be innovative creative delivered in a flawless media plan.
 We spend clients’ dollars as if they are our own - if they aren’t spent right, nothing works.
 We don’t want clients for just one season, we want them for the life of their brand.”

 • Advertising : Print + Digital + Out of Home